Illinois Non-Resident Concealed Carry License Guide

 Not be prohibited from possessing firearms under federal or state law

-Important Facts Students Need to Know
+Important Facts You Should Know

 1. Illinois Does NOT Have Reciprocity